 Applicants must submit an employer engagement rationale and evidence pack which details the evidence collected in the development of their application.
 This evidence pack must adhere to the following requirements:

-Through their rationale, IfATE expects applicants to demonstrate a robust, coherent, approach to the gathering of their employer evidence.
+Through the rationale, IfATE expects applicants to demonstrate the following:

 All employer evidence submitted must be clearly referenced in the rationale and, where relevant, should indicate clear links to content and assessment materials to which the evidence relates (for example, reference to a learning outcome within the qualification content).

 IfATE do not expect applicants to submit all evidence gathered in the development process as part of their evidence pack.